niekbouman/ctbignum/README.md

 Because this is a header-only library, installation is as easy as downloading and copying the contents of the `include` directory into your system's `include` directory (e.g. `/usr/local/include` or `/opt/local/include`).

 ### Required compiler
+- newer: C++20 compliant compiler
-- Clang 5 or Apple LLVM/Clang 9.00 (C++17 compliant, older compilers may work but are untested)
+- Until v0.3: Clang 5 or Apple LLVM/Clang 9.00 (C++17 compliant, older compilers may work but are untested)

 ### Dependencies
 - C++ Standard library